alangrainger/obsidian-google-photos/README.md

 You can use Google Photos on a mobile device, but due to mobile limitations you will first need to connect to Google Photos from Obsidian using a desktop device.

 Once your desktop is authenticated, you can sync the plugin settings to your mobile device and it will work without any issues.
+If you're using any sort of sync of your Obsidian vault, this should happen automatically.
 Specifically you need to transfer the `data.json` file from the desktop plugin folder to your mobile device.

 If you're using Obsidian Sync, you'll need to make sure the **Installed community plugins** sync option is enabled for the `data.json` file to be transferred from your desktop to mobile device.